Do the NASCAR Next Gen Cars Have a Clutch Pedal?

 Driver Joe Logano popping his NASCAR Next Gen car's clutch and doing a burnout down pit road while his team cheers him on.

-Joey Logano celebrates winning in his #22 Next Gen Ford Mustang| Allen J. Schaben / Los Angeles Times via Getty Images
+Joey Loganoā€™s #22 Next Gen Ford Mustang| Allen J. Schaben / Los Angeles Times via Getty Images

 One aspect of the NASCAR Next Gen transmission affects racing much more than its shift pattern: its location.
-The new sequential manual transmissions is part of a Next Gen transaxle unit at the back of the car.
+The new sequential manual transmission is part of a Next Gen transaxle unit at the back of the car.

-The NASCAR Next Gen car features a forward engine, rear transaxle layout to better balance the drivetrain’s weight.
-This new layout is akin to the past three generations of the Chevrolet Corvette (but not the eighth-generation rear-engine Corvette).
+The NASCAR Next Gen car features a front engine/rear transaxle layout to better balance the drivetrainā€™s weight.
+This new layout resembles the past three generations of the Chevrolet Corvette (but not the eighth-generation rear-engine Corvette).

-Finally, the new transaxle leaves enough room for NASCAR’s first full length underwing.
+Finally, the new transaxle leaves enough room for NASCARā€™s first full-length underwing.
 This aerodynamic feature evacuates air from beneath the car and creates 1,000 pounds more downforce.
-This is one of the reasons the NASCAR Next Gen cars ride higher off the ground than the Generation-6 cars.
+This is one of the reasons the NASCAR Next-Gen cars ride higher off the ground than the Generation-6 cars.